JosieHong/3DMolMS/README.md

 --resume_path ./check_point/molnet_pre_etkdgv3.pt
 ```

-In addition, we give the retention time prediction and cross-collision section prediction as two examples of molecular properties prediciton.
-Please see the details in `./docs/PROP_PRED.md`.
+In addition, 3DMolMS can be used in molecular properties prediction and generating refer libraries for molecular identification.
+We give the retention time prediction and cross-collision section prediction as two examples of molecular properties prediction.
+Please see the details in [./docs/PROP_PRED.md](https://github.com/JosieHong/3DMolMS/blob/main/docs/PROP_PRED.md).
+The examples of generating refer libraries can be found in [./docs/GEN_REFER_LIB.md](https://github.com/JosieHong/3DMolMS/blob/main/docs/GEN_REFER_LIB.md).